f1tenth/f1tenth_doc/getting_started/build_car/index.rst

 .. _doc_build_car:

-Building the F1TENTH Car
+Building the RoboRacer Car
 =====================
-In this build guidelines we are focusing on the hardware setup of our F1TENTH vehicle based on the `Traxxas Slash 4x4 Premium <https://traxxas.com/products/models/electric/6804Rslash4x4platinum>`_ Chassis and the `NVIDIA Jetson Xavier NX <https://developer.nvidia.com/embedded/jetson-xavier-nx-devkit>`_.
-At the end of this build guidelines, you will have a fully functioning F1TENTH Autonomous Vehicle.
+In this build guidelines we are focusing on the hardware setup of our RoboRacer vehicle based on the `Traxxas Slash 4x4 Premium <https://traxxas.com/products/models/electric/6804Rslash4x4platinum>`_ Chassis and the `NVIDIA Jetson Xavier NX <https://developer.nvidia.com/embedded/jetson-xavier-nx-devkit>`_.
+At the end of this build guidelines, you will have a fully functioning RoboRacer Autonomous Vehicle.

 There are three main sections to the car.